PoisotLab/ms_metaweb_perspectives/README.md

 associations, or analogues to joint species distribution models. $^a$: statistical interactions; $^b$: joint-SDM-like approach. {#tbl:methods}

+But the popularity of graph embedding techniques in machine learning is rather more intuitive than the search for structural invariants: while graphs are discrete objects, machine learning techniques tend to handle continuous data better.
+Therefore, bringing a sparse graph into a continuous, dense vector space [@Xu2020UndGra] opens up a broader variety of predictive algorithms.

 **TK** Transfer + embedding graf

+![From a low-dimensional figure vector (see @fig:embedding), it is possible to develop predictive approaches.
+Nodes in an ecological network are species, for which we can leverage phylogenetic relatedness [*e.g.* @Strydom2021FooWeb] or functional traits to fill the values of additional species we would like to project in this space (here, I, J, K, and L) from the embedding of known species (here, A, B, C, and D).
+Because embeddings can be projected back to a graph, this allows to reconstruct a network with these new species.
+This approach constitutes an instance of transfer learning.](figures/conceptual_predictions.jpg){#fig:prediction}

 # The metaweb embeds strong ecological hypotheses